Is your child’s school signed up to our School Swimming Charter?

 Swimming is a statutory part of the national curriculum, just like Maths and English, yet over 1,300 primary schools in England do not provide any swimming lessons at all.

 Although schools and politicians play a big part in the success of school swimming in England, it is you as a parent who really has an incredibly important and vital role to play.
-Parents can help improve school swimming with the ASA.
+Parents can help improve school swimming with the School Swimming Charter.

 As well as taking an active interest in your child’s school swimming programme, help us get more schools involved with our new charter.
 With ‘Parent Power’ we can together put pressure on schools to ensure swimming provision becomes a priority.